 What are the grounds for divorce in Nigeria?

-Interestingly enough, a couple that has been married for 2 years or less won’t be able to get a divorce.
+Interestingly enough, a couple that has been married for 2 years or less won’t be able to get a legal separation attorney to divorce them.
 No court will file the divorce.
 If you would like to end your marriage, and have been married for less than 2 years, then you can file for an annulment.

-As you can see, getting divorced in Nigeria is harder than in other countries.
+As you can see, getting a divorce approve in Nigeria is harder than in other countries.
 Proving the grounds for your divorce in Nigeria is generally tougher than most other countries.
 This is part of the reason why divorce rates are so much lower in Nigeria than in other parts of the world.

 Here are a few other grounds for divorce in Nigeria: